Work Get the Job

 |If you have a specific company in mind, go through its website to see if job opportunities are posted.
 Check back regularly to see if new positions are posted.|

-Look for pain points in organizations around you, then propose your own role.
+Look for pain points in organizations around you and then propose your own role.
 If you’re alert and networking, you’ll see ways you can help.
 When you see a customer interaction done badly, or hear someone complain about a constant frustration at work, think about how you could improve the situation.
 Sometimes proposing to work on a limited contract to address a problem will yield an offer of long-term employment.
-Get in the door, then prove your worth.
+Get in the door and then prove your worth.

 Treat your job search like a part-time job.
 Spend time every week doing job-search activities.
 Regular effort yields significant rewards.

-The resume is not dead yet.
-You’ll need to have a well-designed resume if you are job hunting in a traditional industry or applying to work at a conventional workplace.
-Even progressive companies often ask for a resume in addition to their standard online application—a resume helps them see how you present yourself when you have a blank slate.
+In Chapter 11: BRAND, we discussed the importance of your internet resume (aka LinkedIn profile) and how to make it shine.
+However, the traditional resume is not dead yet.
+A well-designed resume is a must-have when job hunting in a traditional industry or applying to work at a conventional workplace.
+Even progressive companies often ask for a resume in addition to their standard online application because a resume helps them see how you present yourself on paper.

-If you’re creating your own job, walking a printed copy of your resume into the office can earn you face-to-face time with key decision makers.
+If you’re creating your own job, walking into the office with a printed copy of your resume can earn you face-to-face time with key decision makers.
 A hand-delivered resume and cover letter can be strong differentiators in a crowded field of applicants.

 Many resumes are judged in under 10 seconds.